Toryan/portfolio-ryan-thomas/reports/presentation-prompts.md

 **The original deceptive graph**

-The original image is included in the portfolio: Yes / No
+The original image is included in the portfolio: Yes

 Explain the visual-rhetoric features of the graph that make it deceptive:

--   point
--   point
--   etc
+-   It panders to a specific political audience
+-   It limits the data shown to one political party and one voting pattern in order to fit it's agenda.
+-   It suggestions a correlation (between money donated and voting yes) where there is none.
+-   There is no comparison, just raw numbers and an ideological implication.

 Comments from peers